-Austrian state law does not provide for a specific time period within which an arbitral award has to be delivered.
+State law does not provide for a specific period within which an arbitral award must be delivered.

 37 Date of award

 For what time limits is the date of the award decisive and for what time limits is the date of delivery of the award decisive?